 Steve Howard frequently lectures on workers’ compensation.
-He has testified in the Legispature on bills and helped shape the law through litigation and appeals.
+He has testified in the Legislature on bills and helped shape the law through litigation and appeals.
 Here is what Steve usually tells prospective clients.

-Workers’ compensation is generally a set of laws which provide that the employee cannot sue the employer for being negligent and the employer does not have to pay that employee as if it were negligent.
+Workers’ compensation is generally a set of laws that provide that the employee cannot sue the employer for being negligent and the employer does not have to pay that employee as if it were negligent.
 It is a no-fault system of compensation and came into effect over a century ago as a grand bargain between labor and management.
-With the industrial revolution, workers were being killed and wounded and burned and maimed and, through the labor movement, employers were being held liable.
-This was swept away by the enactment across the nation of worker’ compensation.
+With the industrial revolution, workers were being killed and wounded and burned and maimed, and, through the labor movement, employers were being held liable.
+This was swept away by the enactment across the nation of workers’ compensation.

 Workers’ compensation essentially provides for three sets of benefits.
 There is medical care, weekly indemnity or compensation, and vocational rehabilitation.

 The medical, hospital, therapeutic, pharmaceutical, chiropractic, and related bills reasonably necessitated to treat the injury should be paid in full, with no cost to the worker.
 These are not bills to be paid by health insurance but rather by the employer’s workers’ compensation coverage.
 Mileage to and from the visits is to be paid.
 The care should cost the worker nothing.
 If the claim is denied, it is acceptable to have health insurance pay the bills but the court will ultimately decide if the bills are to be repaid.

 Weekly checks for temporary and for permanent disability are based on a somewhat complicated formula.
 Steve Howard will explain as this system of payment, called indemnity, is all driven by calculations, formulas, charts, and schedules.
 Every case is different but still died to a rigid calculation factoring in wages, time off of work, ability to work, and whether the injury is scheduled or non-scheduled.